jmkeyes/rbpod/README.md

  * The documentation could be spiced up a bit.
 It's dry and doesn't provide too much useful information.
  * The libgpod calls do not unlock the GVL; the library will block in multi-threaded environments.
  * The extension is oblivious to string encoding; it's built for Ruby >= 1.9.3.
+ * De-duplication of tracks added to the master playlist is not implemented.
  * Consider switching to libid3tag0 from libtagc0.

 ## Contributing